If you plan to travel in the weeks and months ahead, keep up-to-date with the latest advice for the country you plan travelling to.

 New rules for entering or returning to the UK are now in place:

 The regulations mean that you must self-isolate for 14 days if you return to Northern Ireland from a country outside the Common Travel Area (CTA) unless you are travelling from, or transiting through, a low to medium risk country that is exempt.
+You must also provide your journey details before you travel by completing a UK passenger locator form (PLF).
+Further details below.

 The CTA includes the following places, and only applies if you were there for 14 days or more: